We strive to provide a wide range of diagnostic capability to accurately diagnose problems quickly and affordably within our own Practice

 We routinely stain up samples from pets and examine them under the microscope.
 This can tell us such things as, is there yeast or bacteria growing in a dogs infected ear or does that lump contain mast cells and require larger surgical margins for example.

 We use this instrument so much now we have invested in a very high quality microscope which even has a pad type computer screen attached.
 This allows us to photograph and document images as well as being able to show you what we are seeing.
+We can even instantly email an image of that pesky parasite we found to your mobile device!

 We have several ECG machines that send data by blue tooth to a computer where an ECG trace can be viewed.
 Software can help us interpret a pets abnormal heart rhythm.